Why do people seek out counseling or coaching services?

 How are sessions conducted?

 I only offer on-line therapy and telemedicine based services.
-Counseling, coaching and synergy services are offered on-line and through a HIPAA compliant video software.
+Counseling and coaching services are offered on-line and through a HIPAA compliant video software.
 There is no software to be downloaded and a special secure link will be provided to use at our appointment time.
 You may utilize any electronic and choose your personal environment for our important work.
 Telemedicine offers greater flexibility in scheduling.

 What does ‘holistic’ mean?